 If you are a frequent consumer of Mexican cuisine, I’m sure you have had refried beans many times before.
 It is very commonly included in meals as a side, along with rice and some fresh lettuce.

 Spices & Herbs- Salt and cumin are absolutely necessary to get the right flavors.
 Epazote is an herb that is traditionally used in refried beans, but they can be difficult to find especially fresh.
-I used dried epazote but if you can’t find that, Mexican oregano is a good substitute.
+If you can’t find it, Mexican oregano is a good substitute.

 Aromatics- Garlic, onion, and jalapeno.
 The jalapeno is optional- I think it adds good flavor but do not be worried about it being spicy.